wallymathieu/assertfail/_posts/2014-11-30-Short-talk-about-source-control.md

 ## Why use Git (or mercurial et.c.)?

-Can be an easy sourcesafe like experience if you are a single developer.
+Can be an easy Sourcesafe like experience if you are a single developer.
 If you have lots of developer, it's easier to work together using git.

 When mentioning git, you cant avoid mentioning github.
 Git is version control.
 Github is hosting for that version control.
 Github has added some nice features as well.